gitagogaming/Twitch-Stream-Monitor---TouchPortal-Plugin/readme.md

 * Is the Stream 18+ ?

-Are you ready to shut down your stream for the night but don't know who to raid or host?
-Use the plugin and determine who is the best choice for you without going to 10 different Twitch Pages!

 ## Settings Overview
 <details open id='gitago.tw_stream_monitor.settings'><summary><b>Category:</b> SM | Twitch Stream Monitor <small><ins>(Click to expand)</ins></small></summary>